 The legislation does not define 'long term', as this is a commonly used and understood term.
-This includes the use of different credit rating scales for short and long term instruments.
 Typically long term refers to debt with a term when issued of at least one year.
 In many circumstances a borrower determining which entity in their group has the highest level of long term senior unsecured debt will be able to consider non-current liabilities on each member's balance sheet.
 However, this distinction may not be sufficient to differentiate between long-term senior unsecured debt and other instruments such as subordinated or secured debt or where debt that has been issued with a term of more than one year is nearing maturity.

 The purpose of this part of the rules is to provide a cost-effective measure for determining what an appropriate credit rating for the group is.
-It will typically not be necessary to identify and classify all debt within an entity or group as it is only important to determine which is the entity with the most senior unsecured debt rather than the absolute amount of such debt.
-This would be expected to be sufficient where a group has made reasonably efforts to identify the group borrower and the outcome appears fair without the obvious omission of a clearly higher-rated entity.
+It will typically not be necessary to identify and classify all debt within an entity or group as it is only necessary to determine which is the entity with the most senior unsecured debt rather than the absolute amount of such debt